josmar-crwdstffng/angular/aio/content/guide/upgrade.md

 To match those URLs, you add a route configuration that uses the `matcher` property.
 The `matcher` allows you to use custom pattern matching for URL paths.
 The Angular Router tries to match on more specific routes such as static and variable routes first.
-When it doesn't find a match, it then looks at custom matchers defined in your route configuration.
+When it does not find a match, it then looks at custom matchers defined in your route configuration.
-If the custom matchers don't match a route, it then goes to catch-all routes, such as a 404 page.
+If the custom matchers do not match a route, it then goes to catch-all routes, such as a 404 page.

 The following example defines a custom matcher function for AngularJS routes.